LeaVerou/lea.verou.me/2024/context-chips/index.md

 Indeed, sentiment response rates in the real-world were lower than those observed in the usability study, but still high — ranging from 24% to 59% and averaging 38% (with the same median) **per question**, meaning that out of every ten participants that answered each question, approximately four also provided a sentiment.
 This was more than enough to draw conclusions.
-In fact, sentiment chips were deemed such a success **they were later adopted by all other State Of surveys**, even at the cost of continuity with previous years.
+In fact, context chips were deemed such a success **they were later adopted by all other State Of surveys**, even at the cost of continuity with previous years.

 Against expectations, participants were **just as likely to express sentiment for features they had never heard of**,